 Perfect for families or anyone looking for a peaceful alternative to some of St Lucia’s other beaches, Pigeon Island is the best beach in St Lucia for wildlife spotting.
-You can bring your own picnic and set down at one of the many shaded, grassy areas, or head to the quaint Jambe de Bois cafe that serves inexpensive drinks and sacks.
+You can bring your own picnic and sit down at one of the many shaded, grassy areas, or head to the quaint Jambe de Bois cafe that serves inexpensive drinks and snacks.

-The Pigeon Island National Landmark is both a historical park and nature centre.
+The Pigeon Island National Landmark is both a historical park and a nature center.
 After lounging in the sun and swimming you can look in on the museum or climb to the historic Fort Rodney for distant views of neighbouring island, Martinique.